shakani/shakani.github.io/_posts/2023-02-23-in-the-news.md

 ---

-Our [recent work](https://www.nature.com/articles/s41586-022-05262-3) was covered in [a piece by GaTech College of Sciences](https://cos.gatech.edu/news/new-quantum-state-discovered-trimer-honeycomb-material).
+Our [recent work](https://www.nature.com/articles/s41586-022-05262-3) was covered in [a piece by GaTech](https://news.gatech.edu/news/2023/02/23/new-quantum-state-discovered-trimer-honeycomb-material).